djordon/queueing-tool/README.md

 **Platforms**: Queueing tool should work on Windows and any unix-like platform such as Linux or Mac OS X. The developers of [numpy][2] have compiled binary packages for Windows, Mac OS X, and several other unix-like operating systems, while the developers of [graph-tool][1] have made binaries for Mac OS X and several linux distributions but not Windows.

-**Manual installation**: Download the latest release from github and do the the following
+**Manual installation**: Download the latest release from github and run the following commands in a terminal:

 ```bash
 tar xzvf queueing_tool-[VERSION].zip